 Unsurprisingly it’s pretty boggy; as I wade into the water to measure the depth from the centre of the pond using a found stick – it’s 23cm today.

-Above and below are merging into one
+Above and below merge into one

 Retreating to dry land, I sit on the bank and listen